laravel/docs/authentication.md

 <a name="authentication-throttling"></a>
 ### Authentication Throttling

 If you are using Laravel's built-in `AuthController` class, the `Illuminate\Foundation\Auth\ThrottlesLogins` trait may be used to throttle login attempts to your application.
-By default, the user will not be able to login for one minute if they fail to provide the correct credentials after several attempts.
+By default, the user will not be able to log in for one minute if they fail to provide the correct credentials after several attempts.
 The throttling is unique to the user's username / e-mail address and their IP address:

     <?php